 Community Impact Award: Cleveland Heights High School was designed in 1926 by architects Franz Warner and W. R. McCormack.
 But over the years, additions and changes altered the campus dramatically.

 The school was modernized for 21st-century learning while unveiling and rehabilitating the Georgian Revival/American Colonial architecture of the original 1926 building.
 In 2015, the school began a $102 million renovation to bring it into the 21st Century.

 The project revealed the 1926 building’s historic façade, created light-filled interior spaces, and increased community access to the auditorium and natatorium.
 Important historical and architectural aspects of the building—such as the iconic clock tower, brick facade, and ornate auditorium—were renovated.
 Several key sustainability features, including a hybrid geothermal system, were implemented.
 The school reopened in August 2017.

-In 2016, K&D Properties began restoration of the building, including tuck-pointing and cleaning of the block limestone façade, as well as rehabilitation of the grand marble lobby.
+In 2016, The K&D Group began restoration of the building, including tuck-pointing and cleaning of the block limestone façade, as well as rehabilitation of the grand marble lobby.